 — Riddhi Chakraborty 🏳️🌈 (@thisisridz) April 28, 2021

 The internet’s rapt reaction to the video, which quickly garnered upward of 166,000 views, came as no surprise.
 One user tweeted a clip of the video captioning it, “Willow Smith resurrecting 2000s rock with a vengeance and I love it.”
 Another tweeted: “Thank you Willow Smith for saving punk rock.”
-And although fans may be mesmerised by her latest venture, the hit comes as no surprise to her mother, multi-hyphenate Jada Smith, who formed in a rock band, Wicked Wisdom, in the early-aughts.
+And although fans may be mesmerized by her latest venture, the hit comes as no surprise to her mother, multi-hyphenate Jada Smith, who formed in a rock band, Wicked Wisdom, in the early-aughts.
 As the lead vocalist, the Girls Trip star has opened for Britney Spears, performed at heavy metal festivals like Ozzfest and toured alongside Sevendust.

 thank you willow smith for saving punk rock